Burnout Therapy & Coaching for Professionals in Ontario

 What changes first is internal:

-– the ability to care without staying mentally responsible all night
+– the ability to care about your work without staying mentally responsible for it all night

 Burnout recovery here is understanding what is yours to carry and what is not, then rebuilding a workable relationship with your role.
 Some people experience this less as stress and more as a responsibility they cannot set down.